 Talk to customers in-store

-Marketing campaigns across a wide range of industries now employ a full range digital engagement tools to interact with customers.
+Marketing campaigns across a wide range of industries now employ a full range of digital engagement tools to interact with customers.
 Retailers and brands do this too but to a varying extent.
-As we have seen they rarely do this where most of their customers are, in their physical stores.
+As we have seen, they rarely do this where most of their customers are, in their physical stores.

-One of the main reasons that retailers have been reluctant to promote digital engagement with customers while they are in-store is the limitation of their systems to manage their signage and the information on it.
-In other words it’s too hard to implement and manage.
+One of the main reasons that retailers have been reluctant to promote digital engagement with customers while they are in-store is the limitation of their systems to manage their in-store signage and the information on it.
+In other words, it’s too hard to implement and manage.